Theleonardogomes/clone-tabnews/README.md

 # clone-tabnews
-Projeto para aprender do zero de progrmação
+Projeto para aprender do zero a programação